Detroit's Mortgage Giants Rocket Higher Amid Latest WallStreetBets-Sparked Short Squeeze

 Shares of Detroit mortgage giants caught fire on Tuesday led by a 70% gain from Rocket Companies Inc (NYSE: RKT).

-In addition to the surge by Rocket, UWM Holdings Corp (NYSE: UWMC) shares were up 20% in sympathy as the Reddit WallStreetBets traders driving the recent short squeeze in GameStop Corp.
+In addition to the 50% gain by Rocket, UWM Holdings Corp (NYSE: UWMC) shares were up 20% in sympathy as the Reddit WallStreetBets traders driving the recent short squeeze in GameStop Corp.
 (NYSE: GME) shifted their attention to Rocket.

 Also on Tuesday, UWM Holdings announced it has been included in the preliminary list of IPO additions for the Russell 1000 and Russell 3000 indexes.